connervieira/Predator/DOCUMENTATION.md

             - In this mode, Predator will act like an information dashboard, and will show customizable information displays, including the current time, GPS location, altitude, nearest speed cameras, and more.
             - In this mode, Predator doesn't require a camera to be connected.
         - Survey mode (Mode 5)
-            - In this mode, Predator allows the user to create, view, and edit databases of points of interest.
+            - In this mode, Predator allows the user to create, view, edit, and survey databases of points of interest.
+                - The 'create' function allows the user to create a fresh database with a name, description, author, and entry elements.
+                - The 'view' function allows the user to view the metadata and entries in a particular database.
+                - The 'edit' function allows the user to change the name, description, and author of a database.
+                - The 'survey' function allows the user to add entries to the database by filling out the entry elements specified when the database was created.
             - In this mode, Predator doesn't required a camera to be connected, but a GPS is required.
     - Select a mode by entering the number associated with it in the selection menu.
 3. Set preferences